What is Balsamic Vinegar?

 How is Balsamic Vinegar Made?

-Our dark balsamic vinegars are made with Trebbiano and Lambrusco grapes.
+Balsamic Condimento is always from Modena, Italy.
+It is made with Trebbiano and Lambrusco grapes.
 The grapes are mashed and cooked down with water, resulting in what is called “grape must”.
-Every dark balsamic in store is made by slowly simmering these grapes in copper cauldrons, over an open wood fire then combining this reduction with a very small amount of older balsamic vinegar to help speed acidification.
+The grapes are slowly simmered in copper cauldrons, over an open wood fire then combining this reduction with a very small amount of older balsamic vinegar to help speed acidification.
 Aged using the Solera aging method, barrels made of oak, ash, juniper, cherry, mulberry, or chestnut containing this must become progressively smaller as the balsamic becomes thicker and naturally evaporates over time.
 Each wooden barrel previously contained residual amounts of older balsamic dating back as far as 18 years, and in some cases 25 years, which imbue our balsamic with rich aroma, flavor and color.
 The extremely high level of dried extract solids in this must is close to (if not identical) to that of DOP Traditional Balsamic sold exclusively in 100ml bottles.
 It is the knowledge and skill of the artisan that ultimately makes the greatest balsamic.
 As with wine making, balsamic vinegar masters aim for particular flavors—a balance of juniper, oak and cherry wood flavors the perfect balance between sweet and sour.

 Our white balsamic vinegar is also from Modena, Italy.
 Several years ago, chefs began searching for a product with the same characteristics of Balsamic Condimento, but without the same dark colour in order to not discolour the presentation of certain salads or prepared dishes.
 Our white balsamic vinegars undergo the same cooking process as our dark balsamics but is aged in stainless steel vats, not wooden ones, to prevent any flavours or colour development to occur because of contact with wood.
 The result is a crisp, tart vinegar that still carries forth a beautiful sweetness.

-The difference between our dark and white balsamics is that the white balsamics are cooked just until they are cooked through.
+The difference between our dark balsamics and the others is that any balsamic that is not dark means the varietal of grape has been cooked just until they are cooked through.
 The dark balsamics are cooked until they begin to stick to the bottom of the pot, resulting in caramelization the sugars which produces a rich, dark flavour and colour.
 Dark balsamic is stored in wood barrels; white balsamic is stored in stainless steel barrels.

 How are the Balsamics Flavoured?